Aldiyazov/Transpire/README.md

   --verbose, -v          Whether the program should be verbose.
 ```

-Gradle automatically runs the transpire app with the arguments stated inside --args.
+Cargo automatically runs the transpire app with the arguments stated inside --args.
 The above example will take the the java file (`--lang java`) called sampleFile.java, read it as japanese (`--source jp`), and map it to the standard java syntax (`--target en`) using the respective json.
 The `-u` argument always fetches the most up-to-date translation and caches it into local machine.
 If you do not have internet connection, drop the `-u`.

 One can also run it using the `transpire` binary